jenieg/jenieg/README.md

 <img src="https://imgur.com/v7mlQvw.png" width="100%">

-Passionate software engineer with a background in community-taught learning.
-Committed to leveraging technology for positive change, I aspire to merge technical expertise with a dedication to environmental advocacy to develop impactful tech solutions for a brighter future.
+I am a passionate software engineer with a background in community-taught learning.
+Committed to leveraging technology for positive change, I aspire to use my technical skills to create impactful technological solutions that contribute to a more sustainable and equitable future.

 <h1 align="center">Technologies</h1>